gbdineen/PlatformSH-WP-Starter-Pack/README.md

+# Create local directory for PSH environment.
+Best way to do this is by using the PSH CLI to pull the fresh empty project
+    platform get <PROJECT_ID>

 # Pull repot, take files out of PlatformSH-WP-Starter-Pack directory and move to root
     git clone git@github.com:gbdineen/PlatformSH-WP-Starter-Pack.git && mv -f PlatformSH-WP-Starter-Pack/{.,}* . && rm -r PlatformSH-WP-Starter-Pack && mkdir uploads && mkdir themes && mkdir plugins